DealBoxDevelopment/iOSBusinessPlatform/README.md

 #### Internal Apis
 1. post request to db to post business information
 2. put request to db to update redeem of deal to be true once user showed up
+3. login route (once registered on website)

 #### Views, View Controllers, and other Classes
 * Views